Surgical Procedures: Cholecystectomy

 - Consider placing a pillow over the surgical incision when coughing/sneezing to increase incisional support and reduce pain.

-- Follow the instructions you have been given for care of your incision.
+- Follow the instructions you have been given for the care of your incision.

 What will I need at home?